Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 transparently for the end users and service provider developers.

-**NOTE:** By this encryption, using the app-id as key, the service provider and the DataVaccinator service both do not have access to the content (for example patient data).
+**NOTE:** By this encryption, using the app-id as key, the service provider and the DataVaccinator Vault both do not have access to the content (for example patient data).
 The checksum as part of the receipt allows later verification, if the dataset was encrypted with one or maybe a newer app-id.
 This is useful if, for example, the changeAppId()